NetherlandsWorldwide

 Sharing your personal data with third parties

-The details you fill in on the visa application form and information regarding the decision on your application or, if relevant, the decision to cancel, revoke or extend your visa are entered into the National Visa Information System and the European Visa Information System (VIS).
+The data we collect and information relating to the decision on your application and/or any decision to revoke, withdraw or extend your visa is entered in Kairos and in the European Visa Information System (VIS).

 It is important that your application is properly assessed.
 For this purpose the personal details on your visa application form, as well as your fingerprints and photo, are shared with the competent authorities in the other EU member states before a decision is made.
 Information entered in VIS can be accessed by visa authorities, by the authorities competent to carry out visa checks at external borders and within member states, and by member states’ immigration and asylum authorities.

-To ensure that your visa application is assessed as quickly and effectively as possible, BZ uses a method based on data analysis called Information-Supported Decision-Making.
+To ensure that applications are processed as quickly and efficiently as possible, BZ has introduced a new way of working: information-supported decision-making.
 This method involves comparing the information provided in your visa application with information held in a specially designed secure database called the BZ Application Assessment Database (BAO).
-A special factsheet has been drawn up to explain which information is used and how it is processed.
+See the factsheet for more information.

 Your rights